SUNY New Paltz

 New Paltz alumni regularly return to campus to give guest lectures, offer insights on panels, judge student competitions, create new scholarship programs, and just have casual meet-ups to talk shop with current students, helping plant the seeds of future success.

 SUNY New Paltz offers programs in Science, Engineering, Business, Education, and Fine and Performing Arts, but the largest academic unit and core of the curriculum is the College of Liberal Arts & Sciences.
-Through enrollment in courses covering history, literature, languages, culture, mathematics, science, and the social sciences, New Paltz students pick up skills that can be applied in any number of professional settings.
+Through enrollment in courses that cover history, literature, languages, culture, mathematics, science, and the social sciences, New Paltz students pick up skills that can be applied in any number of professional settings.